MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

 7. Under **Licenses** select **Microsoft 365 Domestic Calling Plan** by setting the checkmark in front of it.

-8. Select **Save Changes** to assign the license and close all open windows.
+8. Select **Save Changes** to assign the license and then sign out and close all open windows.

 You have assigned the Calling Plan license to a user.
 With this license assigned your users can use the Calling Plan features and receive a phone number.